Get THE RACK DEMO

 The truth: 25% is the probability per egg, not a guaranteed ratio per clutch.

-Probability doesn't work the way people want it to.
-If you flip a coin four times, you don't always get exactly two heads and two tails.
+If you flip a coin four times, you do not always get two heads and two tails.
 You might get four heads.
 You might get zero.

 A het x het pairing gives each egg a 25% chance of being visual.
 In a 6-egg clutch, you could get zero visuals, or you could get four.
 Both outcomes are possible.
 The math averages out over many clutches, not within a single clutch.